whysush/imgdetection/README.md

-# imgdetection
+# AI-Generated Image Detection
-Built model to help detect AI-developed images
+Built a model that classifies images as 'REAL' and 'FAKE'. **Work in Progress.**